Chaitanyabsprip/minwall/README.md

-## A minimal startpage
+## minWal

-This startpage focusses on minimalism and functionality.
+A startpage that focusses on minimalism and functionality.

 ## Screenshots